 Self-assessment in the ability to correctly use the Scrambler Therapy® Key to the pain system remodulation process achieved by Scrambler Therapy® is the ability to zero out pain during each treatment session, without the patient feeling any discomfort due to stimulation.
 In the standard treatments envisaged and other specific indications included in the “ Quick support for research and best clinical practice” , this is always possible.
 Therefore one can easily and automatically assess the ability to correctly use the methodology based on being able to zero out pain during the treatment session in the indicated conditions.
 Scrambler Therapy® Data Manager (STDM)

-STDM is a free dedicated software program that received CE mark certification as a medical device to be used together with the Scrambler Therapy®.
-This software includes many functionalities, including an automatic analysis of each treatment, that provides an immediate feedback on possible mistakes and adequate recommendations to correct them.
+STDM is a free dedicated software to be used together with the Scrambler Therapy®.
+This software includes many functionalities, and an automatic analysis of each treatment, that provides an immediate feedback on possible mistakes and adequate recommendations to correct them.
 DIS&L strongly recommends that STDM should routinely be used with Scrambler Therapy®, to teach operators how to best use this tool and decrease operator dependent variability.